 Why would we want that?
 Well... if you're training for a marathon, you're increasing your VO2 max through your running regimen.
 Ki-Hara will not increase your VO2 max for running, but the V02 requirement for Ki-Hara is so small that a marathon runner can do their long run on Sunday and still do a Ki-Hara workout (and thus great strength gains) without worrying about running out of energy (ATP).
 On the other end, Ki-Hara is great for someone who is post-rehab and most likely not at a high VO2 max or at low fitness levels.
 While you might not be able to do a traditional strength training workout, you can do Ki-Hara with the same (or better) results, reduce the risk of injury, gain more strength and do it all with minimal exertion.

 In my practice, this means I can work on someone who's not in shape and get great results without having to first increase their cardio health.
 For athletes, it means that not only does Ki-Hara increase their strength, reduce the risk of injury and help with recovery - it's also not as taxing as other forms of strength training.
 Athletes don't have the energy to add to their already intense workouts - so Ki-Hara is a nice addition because it can help them without depleting their source of ATP.

 In conclusion, Ki-Hara is a fantastic workout for all levels of fitness.
 Because of the low demand for oxygen, people of all ages, health and fitness levels can do this workout with higher results than the effort put in.
-If you haven't experienced Ki-hara, please go to www.stretchchi.com for our private session, class and events schedule.
+If you haven't experienced Ki-Hara, please go to www.stretchchi.com for our private session, class and events schedule.
 Or try it online today by subscribing to our youtube channel www.youtube.com/c/StretchChi.